 The seating plan can also play a significant role in the safe evacuation of people.
 The layout should ensure people can access a safe aisle or circulation space readily.

-Where stand-alone seating is used, the layout should allow for the inevitable rearrangement of seating by people in the congregation, and enough seats should be put out to prevent people adding seats to the end of rows, in aisles.
+Where stand-alone seating is used, the layout should allow for the inevitable rearrangement of seating by people in the congregation, and enough seats should be put out to prevent people adding seats to the end of rows and in aisles which could block the exit route.

 Seating plans need to allow free and ready access to exit routes (including aisles) and allowance needs to be made for wheelchair users so that they do not need to use aisle space.
 Aisles should be at least 1.05 metres wide along the entire length.
-Seats should allow for a clear seatway of 305mm (the distance between the back of one seat to the closest part of the one behind is the seatway) to allow space for people to move along a row of seats.
+Seats should allow for a clear 'seatway' of 305mm (which is the distance between the back of one seat to the closest part of the one behind).
+This allows space for people to move along a row of seats.

 Some doors might be secured by locks and keys.
-It is not considered acceptable to have a key available nearby or in a red 'break glass' key box.
+It considered unacceptable to have a key available nearby or in a red 'break glass' key box to open a fire exit door in a Place of Worship.
 Instead, a thumb-turn should be fitted to the inside of such doors to allow the door to be unlocked quickly by anyone.
-All exit doors should not be locked when the public is present and checks should be made beforehand that this is the case unless the doors have simple lock mechanisms, like a panic bar.

 Unofficial and unwanted use of fire exit doors can be a problem in some premises.
-It might be that people could be looking for a short cut, or want some extra ventilation in hot weather, but the use of fire exit doors can lead to other safety and security implications, not least the safety of children.
+It might be that people could be looking for a short cut, or want some extra ventilation in hot weather.
+The use of fire exit doors can lead to other safety and security implications, not least the safety of children so many people want to restrict the use of these doors.

 There are a number of ways in which the use of fire exit doors can be controlled.
 Breakable straps are available that seal around the panic bar, or can be looped through screwed eyelet fixings.
 These seals break at about 10 to 12kg force, so will break when the door is opened for legitimate reasons.
 Note that cable ties and other non-breakable or home-made securing methods must not be used as these will prevent people using the exit door.